anshabhi/ittproject/README.md

-#Product Functions
+# Product Functions

-The software outside the core product provide the user with functionalities like:
+The software outside the core product provide the instructor with functionalities like:

-	1. Storing their name and details in the database.
+	1. Storing student's name and details in the database.
-	2. Making their attendance in real time with timestamp.
+	2. Making student's attendance in real time with timestamp.
-  3. Recognising the faces with certain accuracy.
+	3. Recognising the faces with good accuracy.

 In the core product, the user is provided with some basic functions like: